Madkunt/square-spruce/about.md

 title: >-
   Welcome to SHTH!
 Network - online shop for survival, prepping and bushcraft gear and accessories.
-subtitle: This is a short page a
+subtitle: This is a short page to pr
 img_path: images/about.jpg
 seo:
   title: About Me